What are medium to long term business loans?

 This type of financing can work well as a start up business loan or a new business loan if you want to expand your company quickly.

 What can medium term business loans and long term loans be used for?

 Technically, a medium term or long term small business loan can be used for virtually anything, as long as your lender agrees.
 In reality, however, there are certain costs that these loans are particularly well suited for, and others that may be better served by shorter term financing options.

 Most small businesses will use medium or long term loans to fund what is called business development.
 Loosely, this translates as money that is used to start or expand a business.
-This might be a start up business using a loan to buy a first office, or a more established company buying a larger premises.
-It might be investment in the development of a new product or equipment to increase production.
+This might be a start-up business using a loan to buy its first office, or a more established company buying larger premises.
+It might be an investment in the development of a new product or equipment to increase production.

 How long can you get a business loan for?

 How long you can get a business loan for depends on how much you want to borrow, what your business credit rating is, and what business loan interest rates you are prepared to pay.
 On the whole, the shorter the duration or ‘term’ of your loan, the higher your monthly repayments will be.